 We primarily derive revenue from the sale of our games through various gaming platforms.
 Through these platforms, users can download our games and, for certain games, purchase virtual items to enhance their game-playing experience.
 We offer certain software products through third-party digital storefronts, such as Xbox Live and Game Pass, PlayStation Network, Steam, Epic Games Store, the Apple App Store, the Google Play Store, My Nintendo Store and the Amazon Appstore, and certain retail distributors.
-For sales arrangements through Xbox Live and Game Pass, PlayStation Network, Steam, Epic Game Store and retail distributors, the digital platforms and distributors have discretion in establishing the price for the specified good or service, and we have determined we are the agent in the sales transaction to the end user and therefore report revenue on a net basis based on the consideration received from the digital storefront.
-For sales arrangements through the Apple App Store and the Google Play Store, we have discretion in establishing the price for the specified good or service, and we have received from the digital storefront.
+For sales arrangements through Xbox Live and Game Pass, PlayStation Network, Steam, Epic Game Stores, My Nintendo Store and retail distributors, the digital platforms and distributors have discretion in establishing the price for the specified good or service, and we have determined we are the agent in the sales transaction to the end user and therefore report revenue on a net basis based on the consideration received from the digital storefront.
 For sales arrangements through the Apple App Store and the Google Play Store, we have discretion in establishing the price for the specified good or service and have determined that we are the principal to the end user and therefore report revenue on a gross basis.
 Mobile platform fees charged by these digital storefronts are expensed as incurred and reported within cost of revenue as merchant fees.